daniel-m7/GoodStewards/docs/user_experience/member_ux.md

     *   It creates a new record in a dedicated `feedback` table in PostgreSQL, storing the feedback type, message, user ID, and any captured system information.
     *   It sends an email notification to the designated support inbox (e.g., `support@goodstewards.app`) with the feedback details.
 4.  **Frontend - Confirmation:** The app displays a confirmation message to the user, thanking them for their feedback.

+## 8. Core Technical Workflow: User Management

+This describes the process for managing users within an organization.

+1.  **User Action:** An administrator or treasurer with appropriate permissions accesses the user management section of the web dashboard.
+2.  **Frontend:** The dashboard provides options to:
+    *   **Invite New Users:** An admin can enter an email address to send an invitation link.
+    *   **Manage Roles:** An admin can change a user's role (e.g., from "Member" to "Treasurer").
+    *   **Deactivate Users:** An admin can deactivate a user's account, preventing them from logging in.
+3.  **Backend - API Endpoints:**
+    *   `/api/users/invite`: Sends an invitation email with a unique registration token.
+    *   `/api/users/{user_id}/role`: Updates the user's role in the database.
+    *   `/api/users/{user_id}/deactivate`: Sets an `is_active` flag to `false` for the user in the database.
+4.  **Frontend - UI Updates:** The user management dashboard reflects the changes in real-time.

+## 9. Core Technical Workflow: Organization Management

+This describes the process for managing organization settings.

+1.  **User Action:** An administrator accesses the organization settings section of the web dashboard.
+2.  **Frontend:** The dashboard provides options to:
+    *   **Update Organization Name:** Change the display name of the organization.
+    *   **Manage Billing:** View subscription status and payment history.
+    *   **Configure Integrations:** Set up integrations with accounting software (e.g., QuickBooks).
+3.  **Backend - API Endpoints:**
+    *   `/api/organizations/{org_id}`: Updates organization details.
+    *   `/api/organizations/{org_id}/billing`: Interfaces with the payment provider (e.g., Stripe).
+    *   `/api/organizations/{org_id}/integrations`: Manages API keys and settings for third-party integrations.
+4.  **Frontend - UI Updates:** The organization settings dashboard reflects the changes.